12.31.2006

 *quantities are as found in a U.S. grocery

-2 packs ox tripe
+2 packs ox tripe2 packs ham hock

 1 can or pack chorizo de bilbao, diced.
 Substitute other chorizo (not as good) if you cannot find this, but DO NOT do without.